jeroenvanmaanen/archetype-go-axon/README.md

 and keep it in view when running the example.

 A few boxes labeled GoClient should pop up in the AxonDashboard.
-Not that these boxes correspond to logical components (API, Command Handler, Event Processor, Query Handler) not server processes or containers.
+Note that these boxes correspond to logical components (API, Command Handler, Event Processor, Query Handler) not server processes or containers.

 Building executables also works inside the docker container:
 ```